dotnet/docs/docs/standard/linq/find-child-elements-based-position.md

 ## Example: Find the second through the fourth `Test` elements

-This example finds the second through the fourth `Test` element in XML document [Sample XML file: Test configuration](sample-xml-file-test-configuration.md).
+This example finds the second through the fourth `Test` element in the [Sample XML file: Test configuration](sample-xml-file-test-configuration.md).
 The result is a collection of elements.

 The XPath expression is `Test[position() >= 2 and position() <= 4]`.